Project Details - Ended

 - Health Care Theme:

-- Develop an integrated closed-loop feedback system that incorporates longitudinal mHealth data in managing cardiometabolic disease among at-risk families
+- Develop an integrated closed-loop feedback system that incorporates longitudinal mHealth data and uses clinical decision support systems to manage cardiometabolic disease among at-risk families.

-- Determine the extent to which an integrated closed-loop system that provides feedback on objective patient-generated data improves cardiometabolic risk, as measured by changes in body mass index and health behaviors, including physical activity, screen-time, sleep, and sugar-sweetened beverage consumption.
+- Determine the extent to which an integrated closed-loop system that provides feedback on objective patient-generated data improves cardiometabolic risk.